Parent Page(s): Scantrons & Online Grading

 If you already have an account, log in directly at: turnitin.com.

-- After setting up your user account, you will need to create a class (i.e., a course) before creating an assignment dropbox for student submissions.
+- You will need to create a class (i.e., a course) before creating an assignment dropbox for student submissions.

 - On the class creation page, enter a class name and an enrolment password.
 As the enrolment password will also be used by your students, pick a password that is easy to remember.